-The architecture of the product is network-neutral and therefore helps administrators manage vulnerabilities in computers that have Microsoft Windows installed in them, irrespective of their network setup.
+Patch Manager Plus's network-neutral architecture helps administrators patch computers that have Microsoft Windows installed in them, irrespective of their network setup.
 Your network setups can include the following:

-If you have a Windows Active Directory-based network, you can install the Central Server in a single location for centralized management all the computers within the Active Directory.
+If you have a Windows Active Directory-based network, you can install Patch Manager Plus in a central location and patch all the computers within the Active Directory.
 For more information, see Architecture for LAN.

-The WAN architecture helps you to manage Windows computers that span across multiple locations.
+Patch Manager Plus's WAN architecture helps you to patch Windows computers that span across multiple locations.
 These computers can be connected using a Virtual Private Network (VPN) or through the Internet.
-When computers in different locations are connected using the Internet, the Central server should be installed and configured as an edge device.
+When computers in different locations are connected using the Internet, the Patch Manager Plus server should be installed and configured as an edge device.
 This means that the designated port should be accessible through the Internet.
-You need to adopt necessary security standards to harden the operating system where the Central server is installed.
+You need to adopt necessary security standards to harden the operating system where the Patch Manager Plus server is installed.

 You must open the following Web ports in the server: